-Take the Exe Estuary Trail and experience one of the great estuary cycle paths.
+Is an exceptionally beautiful cycle route which runs along both sides of the Exe Estuary, connecting Exmouth and Dawlish Warren to Exeter Quay.
 The pathway has been developed and constructed by Devon County Council as part of the National Cycle Network Route 2.
 Starting in Exmouth the path leads alongside the Exe Estuary, which has been designated a Site of Special Scientific Interest (SSSI), a Special Protection Area (SPA), a Ramsar Site (internationally important area for birdlife) and is a candidate Special Area of Conservation.

 The path takes you first to the picturesque village of Lympstone, then on to Exton, then Topsham with its cafes, boutiques and antique shops, push onto Countess Weir.
 From here you can choose to head further up the river to Exeter Quay for bars, cafes, arts and craft shops. or alternatively you can head back down river, first following the canal to Turf Locks Hotel, then picking up the river again as you cycle past Powderham Castle, historic home of the Earl of Devon, then on to Starcross and then Dawlish.

-A popular route is to cycle from Exmouth to Starcross, then take the ferry home to Exmouth.
-Smaller ferries run from Topsham to the Turf Locks or a hand operated ferry can take you from the canal, over the river into Topsham or back, the choice is yours, depending on your fitness and the time available.
+Across the water a popular route is to cycle from Starcross to Exeter Quay, take the ferry home to Exmouth via the Star Cross Ferry.
+Further up the Estuary, smaller ferries run from Topsham to the Turf Locks or a hand operated ferry can take you from the canal, over the river into Topsham or back, the choice is yours, depending on your fitness and the time available.